The Spinning History – A Zoetrope Animation Project

 Animated Birthday Cake as a Surprise Finale

-One of the most memorable elements of this creative history education project was the animated birthday cake: a 65 centimeter-high spinning pyramid made of styrofoam, displaying multiple animations simultaneously.
-A clay figure of myself twirled on top – a surprise tribute from the students that added humor and personal connection to the performance.
+One particularly memorable element of this creative history project was the animated birthday cake: a 65-centimeter-high Styrofoam pyramid on which several animations ran simultaneously.
+At the top, a plasticine figure of myself spun around – a humorous surprise by the students as a personal homage.

 Rotating birthday cake

-Though the Zoetrope History Project – Spinning History – involved complex logistics, it was intentionally designed to be both accessible and student-driven.
-During the live show, students operated the devices themselves and swapped the animated paper strips and discs, guided by monitor displays and minimal technical overhead – a great example of how analog animation workshops can be engaging and inclusive.
+Despite the complex logistics, City History in a Zoetrope – The Spinning History was deliberately designed to be low-threshold and student-friendly.
+During the performance, the students themselves operated the devices, exchanged the animated paper strips and discs, and were supported by monitor displays – all with minimal technical effort.
+It became a successful example of how analog animation can be taught in a practical and inclusive way.

-Four Performances in One Day – For Pupils of the School and the Public
+Four Performances in One Day – For Students and the Public

-On June 18, 2018, the Spinning History performance was held four times: two morning shows for local school classes, and two public performances in the afternoon and evening.
-Each attracted approximately 100 attendees.
-Mayor Markus Pannermayr officially opened the event, underlining its cultural relevance for the city.
+On June 21, 2018, The Spinning History was performed four times: two morning shows for school classes and two public performances in the afternoon and evening.
+Each performance attracted around 100 visitors.
+Mayor Markus Pannermayr officially opened the event and acknowledged its cultural importance for the city.

-In 2025, I transformed the project into a 35-minute educational film featuring all 80 loop animations.
-With original music, contextual intertitles, and a narrated storyline, the film brings the experience of the Zoetrope History Project into the classroom.
-It will soon be used by the City of Straubing and local schools as multimedia teaching material for local history.
+In 2025, I developed a 35-minute educational film based on the project, containing all 80 animation loops.
+With original music, contextual intertitles, and short voice-over explanations that briefly describe each historical event in one or two sentences, the film brings the experience of City History in a Zoetrope into the classroom.
+It will soon be used by the City of Straubing and local schools as multimedia teaching material for city history.

 Excerpt of The Spinning History